 More information about breast implant removal can be found here.

 A common “add-on” my patients choose alongside their implant revision surgery is fat grafting.
 Fat transfer is the processing of removing fat from one area (commonly the lower abdomen, inner or outer thighs) and reinjecting it into another – in this case, the breasts!
-This can be a fantastic way to add volume back to the breasts without the use of another implant.
 It is important to note that fat transfer cannot change the shape of the breast, it can only add volume.
-For this reason, I will generally only recommend fat grafting as the “icing on the cake” when combined with a breast uplift or implant replacement for the best long-term result.
+For this reason, I will generally only recommend fat grafting as the “icing on the cake” when combined with breast implant replacement for the best long-term result.